rishiiyer01/picoGPT/README.md

-MoEmodel.py/MoEtrain.py is the same as above except with MoEs replacing feedforwards (similar to deepseek v2,v3)
+MoEmodel.py/MoEtrain.py is the same as above except with expert parallel MoEs replacing feedforwards (similar to deepseek v2,v3), 8 experts, topk=2